api-platform/docs/core/operations.md

 `PUT`    | no        | Update an element
 `DELETE` | no        | Delete an element

-## Enabling and disabling operations
+## Enabling and Disabling Operations

 If no operation is specified, all default CRUD operations are automatically registered.
 It is also possible - and recommended for large projects - to define operations explicitly.